kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-importing-data.md

 ### Verify Output

-*  After running the importers, verify that the Kiji table `songs` contains the imported data using the `kiji scan` command:
+After running the importers, verify that the Kiji table `songs` contains the imported data.
+If you are using an HBase-backed Kiji instance, run the `kiji scan` command:

 <div class="userinput">
 {% highlight bash %}